 What is Ground Soil Resistivity?

-'Soil' is the term used in Electrical Earthing Design to define the upper geology, which is of particular interest to us when designing earthing or grounding systems.
-Soil is the local geology consisting of layers that are primarily composed of minerals, mixed with at least some organic matter, which differ from their parent materials in their texture, structure, consistency, colour, chemical, biological and other characteristics.
+‘Soil‘ is the term used in Electrical Earthing Design to define the upper geology, which is of particular interest to us when designing earthing or grounding systems.
+The soil is the local geology consisting of layers that are primarily composed of minerals, mixed with at least some organic matter, which differs from their parent materials in their texture, structure, consistency, colour, chemical, biological and other characteristics.

 Geologists might refer to soil as the combination of ‘drift’ and/or bedrock.
 The layman might refer to Soil more as ‘dirt’ or ‘ground’ (not to be confused with the American term).

-Soil is the loose covering of fine rock particles that covers the surface of the earth.
-Soil is the end product of the influence of the climate, relief (slope), organisms, parent materials (original minerals), and time. (http://en.wikipedia.org/wiki/Soil)
+The soil is the loose covering of fine rock particles that covers the surface of the earth.
+The soil is the end product of the influence of the climate, relief (slope), organisms, parent materials (original minerals), and time. (http://en.wikipedia.org/wiki/Soil)

 What is Resistivity?